BEST PROFESSIONAL RESEARCH WRITING SERVICES IN UK! 40% OFF

 Dear Mr. X.Y.Z

-I’m a persevering and a dedicated individual whom has credentials at formulating oneself for any context along with the lines of solving any sort of a dilemma that comes in a way.
+I’m a persevering and dedicated individual who has credentials for formulating oneself for any context along the lines of solving any sort of dilemma that comes my way.

 Because my professional goals align with the [ post ] mission and values, this opportunity in a peculiar manner is exciting.
-I believe my hardworking assiduous personality and polite engagement disposition with customer will support and drive your continued organization success.
+I believe my hardworking assiduous personality and polite engagement disposition with customers will support and drive your continued organization’s success.

 To demonstrate the scope of my career history and professional competencies, please take a moment to retrospect my attached circular vitae.
 I appreciate your evaluation of my credentials and subsequent response.